Understand Sui Security

 Addresses and ownership

-A Sui transaction is valid and can proceed only if the owner of all owned assets it operates on digitally signs it with their private signature key (currently using the EdDSA algorithm).
+A Sui transaction is valid and can proceed only if the owner of all owned assets it operates on digitally signs it with their private signature key.
 This signature key can be kept private by the user and not be shared with anyone else.
 As a result, it is not feasible for any other party to operate on an owned asset of a user undetected, even if all validators do not follow the protocol.

 A private signature key also corresponds to a public address on the Sui network that can be used to send a user assets or allow smart contracts to define custom access control logic.
 A user may have one or more addresses corresponding to multiple signature keys for convenience or privacy reasons.
 An address does not need any pre-registration, and sending an asset to an address automatically creates this address on the network.
 However, this means that users should be careful to check the recipient address of transfers, or parties involved in any other operations, as sending assets to an incorrect address may have irrevocable effects.

 Smart contracts define asset types and their logic

 All assets have a type that is defined within a Sui Smart Contract.
 Sui provides a few system contracts, such as these used to manage the SUI native token, yet also allows anyone to write and submit custom smart contracts.
 A transaction on an asset type can call operations defined in only the smart contract that defined the asset type, and is constrained by the logic in the contract.